ethereum-optimism/superchain-registry/README.md

 ### 5. Run tests locally

-Run the following command from the `validation` folder to run the Go validation checks, for only the chain you added (replace the chain name or ID accordingly):
+Run the following command to run the Go validation checks, for only the chain you added (replace the chain name or ID accordingly):
 ```
-go test -run=TestValidation/OP_Sepolia
+just validate OP_Sepolia
 ```
 or
 ```
-go test -run=TestValidation/11155420
+just validate 11155420
 ```
-Omit the `-run=` flag to run checks for all chains.

 > [!NOTE]
-> If you set `--standard-chain-candidate`, your chain will be checked against the majority of the standard configuration requirements.
+> If you set `SCR_STANDARD_CHAIN_CANDIDATE`, your chain will be checked against the majority of the standard configuration requirements.
 These are defined in the [specs](https://specs.optimism.io/protocol/configurability.html).
 However, these requirements are currently a draft, pending governance approval.
 >
 > The final requirement to qualify as a standard chain concerns the `ProxyAdminOwner` role.
 The validation check for this role  will not be run until the chain is [promoted](#promote-a-chain-to-standard) to standard.